Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Conclusion Future Directions

-Given the analytically predicted radiation amplitude, we compared the oscillating string trajectory with a backreaction model accounting for radiation energy loss - the inverse square amplitude model \cite{Battye1993} - showing excellent correspondence across the full $\lambda$ range.
-Critically, this radiation damping rate depends inversely on the string tension $\mu = 2\pi \ln (R/\delta)$ which for a global string is renormalized by the string width $\delta \propto 1/\sqrt \lambda$ at a given curvature scale $R$.
-Mitigating against finite width effects, we were able to confirm the backreaction scaling law dependence $\mu^{-1}$ over the wide range $3\lesssim \lambda \lesssim 100$.
+We have also compared oscillating string trajectories with the inverse square amplitude model \cite{Battye1993}, a backreaction model which accounts for radiation energy loss.
+Comparing with the analytically predicted amplitude decay rate, we show excellent correspondence for $\lambda > 3$.
+Critically, the radiation damping rate depends inversely on the string tension $\mu = 2\pi \ln (R/\delta)$ which for a global string is renormalised by the string width $\delta \propto 1/\sqrt \lambda$ at a given curvature scale $R$.
+Mitigating against finite width effects, we have been able to confirm the backreaction scaling law dependence $\mu^{-1}$ over the wide range $3\lesssim \lambda \lesssim 100$.
 We conclude that global string evolution tends towards the behaviour predicted in the Nambu-Goto (thin-string) limit with radiation damping, providing further confidence that analytic dual radiation modelling provides the appropriate large-scale (or cosmological) limit for global strings.

-We undertook a preliminary investigation of massive radiation showing that it behaves qualitatively as expected and is strongly suppressed relative to massless radiation, especially in the large $\lambda$ limit.
-For the sinusoidal configurations studied, the massive radiation was negligible for small and intermediate relative amplitudes and never exceeded a few percent even for our nonlinear sinusoidal configuration; we presume that backreaction from the preferred massless radiation channels also acts to suppress massive modes.
-Nevertheless, the nonlinar generation mechanisms creating massive radiation are complex and highly sensitive numerically, requiring high resolution and these will be investigated further elsewhere.